Freeze-dried meat is just… Amazing! For real. It is.

 - Making chicken noodle soup?
 Use bouillon and add some thyme or rosemary.

-I would LOVE to have you share this with others on Pinterest!
+How About You?
+Do you store freeze-dried meat?
+Do you use it regularly for convenience?
+Tell me everything about your experience with freeze-dried meat!
+Also, I would LOVE to have you share this with others on Pinterest!
 Just click on the image below!